AirAsiaExpedia/node-simple-xml/README.md

 This module was created as a simple way to parse and build xml for web services such as SOAP.
 It supports parsing arrays of **elements** or **attributes**, but not both intermingled.

+It supports attributes as a child object with the name "_attributes".

 ## Usage

     npm install simple-xml --save